poke1024/bbz-segment/README.md

 * `04_evaluation` contains various scripts for evaluating performance, as well as our raw data (as <a href="https://github.com/IDSIA/sacred">sacred</a> runs, see `04_evaluation/data`).

 * `05_prediction` gives scripts for running our final models for prediction (see graphics below for the demo result).
-To run it yourself on on this or other document images, first download the models at <a href="https://www.dropbox.com/sh/7tph1tzscw3cb8r/AAA9WxhqoKJu9jLfVU5GqgkFa?dl=0">Dropbox</a> and move them to `05_prediction/data/models`.
+To run it yourself on on this or other document images, first download the models from <a href="https://www.dropbox.com/sh/7tph1tzscw3cb8r/AAA9WxhqoKJu9jLfVU5GqgkFa?dl=0">Dropbox</a> and move them to `05_prediction/data/models`.
 Then run `05_prediction/src/main.py` to predict the files in `05_prediction/data/pages`.
 Note that you need to have numpy, tensorflow and <a href="https://github.com/qubvel/segmentation_models">segmentation_models</a> installed.

 ## Demo Page